pavithraes/pavithraes.github.io/content/en/docs/talks/bio/index.md

 ---
-title: "Bio"
+title: "About Me"
-description: "A standard bio for speaking engagemnets"
+description: "A complete bio for speaking engagements."
 lead: ""
 date: 2022-02-13T18:27:59+05:30
 lastmod: 2022-02-13T18:27:59+05:30